nandomp/AICollaboratory/README.md

 Data has been gathered from the [OpenML Study 14](https://www.openml.org/s/14), a collaborative, reproducible benchmark.
 This study collects experiments from multiple researchers, run with different tools (mlr, scikit-learn, WEKA,...) and compares them all on a benchmark set of 100 public datasets (the OpenML-100).
 All algorithms were run with optimized (hyper)parameters using 200 random search iterations.

-We have use the [R interface to OpenML](https://github.com/openml/openml-r) which allows the downloading and uploading of data sets, tasks, flows and runs.
+We have used the [R interface to OpenML](https://github.com/openml/openml-r) which allows the downloading and uploading of data sets, tasks, flows and runs.

 Figures: